turingarena/turingarena/docs/internals/evaluation/SEWI.md

 A page is represented as a JSON object with the following fields.

-- `page`: a JSON object containing the following fields.
 - `begin`: the cursor at the beginning of this page.
 - `end`: the cursor at the end of this page.
 - `data`: a JSON array containing the events in the page.

 If the `begin` (resp. `end`) cursor is `null`,